Mama’s unite! ✊🏿✊🏾✊🏽✊🏼✊🏻

 In this post, we will address 5 common questions mothers ask us about life insurance.

 1. What type of life insurance coverage is best for me?

 Which is better?
-Term or permanent?
+Term or whole-of-life?
 Before deciding what kind of coverage you need, you should first calculate the benefits you need to protect your family.
-You can do that online, using one of the free calculators on the websites of insurance providers or by chatting with one of us on our support chat here.
+You can do that online, using one of the free calculators on the websites of insurance providers or by chatting with one of us on our support chat on our website.

 - Term life insurance normally costs less and that can be a benefit since welcoming a new member to your family may already put some strain on your finances.
 It is affordable for young mothers that may not have a lot of disposable income, but need the coverage.

 Whole of life insurance means your insurer will pay out your death benefit no matter when you die and your policy covers you for your whole life.

 2. What is the best life insurance coverage for me as a stay-at-home mum?

 Both working and stay-at-home mums need a policy for the protection it brings to their families.
 A stay-at-home mum might not get paid for her work, but if something were to happen to her, her family would struggle to hire someone to do all the things she does.